language-learning-laboratory/mcs-induction/logbook.md

 ##2019-06-28 Fri

-UPDATE:
-before the 'break':
-- was working on getting the dataset together
-	- celex --> morphology, frequencies
-		- extracted all singular
-		- extracted all plural
-		- put everything (as well as above two) into human-readable format
-	- unimorph --> morphology
-		- separated unimorph nouns from rest
-	- subtlex --> frequencies
-QUESTIONS (pre-meeting, for Tim):
-- what format should I put the final dataset in?
-TBD, DEPENDS ON WHAT WE ACTUALLY NEED
-- what info should I keep, what should I throw out?
-KEEP EVERYTHING
-	- ex: stuff about verb tense isn't relevant, so throw it out, but stuff about case is???
 TODO:

 logistics
 - check offer letter to make sure names and dates are all correct
 	- print, sign, and put it in mail box, Tim will sign it and give it to office next week